picadoh/mockserver-client-net/README.md

 ### Testing

+The code comes with unit and integration tests.
+The unit tests are executed with the following command:

+    dotnet test --filter "category:MockTests"

 The below command will run the integration tests against a local running instance of Mock-Server.

     dotnet test

+Integration tests need instances of Mockserver running, that can be easily setup by running /tests/Docker-MockServer/dockerstart.ps1

 Use the following environment variables to change the target instance of the tests: